alteca/webpack-boilerplate/README.md

 }
 ```

 The build result will be following exactly the json entry path.
-So each time you add an entry, you now exactly what will be produced.
+So each time you add an entry, you know exactly what will be produced.

 ### Build the project